Mission and Work Highlights

 Work Highlights

-Since our founding in 2008, our work has amplified our mission and our focus to help avert climate catastrophe by linking environmental, social, and economic challenges and opportunities.
+Since our founding in 2007, EJC's work has amplified our mission and our focus to help avert climate catastrophe by linking environmental, social, and economic challenges and opportunities.
 We have:

 - Joined forces with Prairie Rivers Network, Earthjustice, Sierra Club Illinois, the Environmental Law and Policy Center, and Illinois Environmental Council and community groups living near toxic coal ash to develop and pass the Coal Ash Pollution Prevention Act.
 Illinois was the third state in the country to pass comprehensive coal ash legislation.
 The bill passed in July 2019.
 EJC then worked o ensure the adoption of strong coal ash rules.
 Final rules went into effect on April 21, 2021.

-- Served as lead organizer in 2017 to bring forums and workshops about Illinois' groundbreaking Future Energy Jobs Act to downstate Illinois communities who have experienced significant job loss associated with reduced production of coal, and closures of coal mines and coal plants.
+- Working with Prairie Rivers Network and the Illinois Chapter of the Sierra Club, served as lead organizer in 2017 to bring forums and workshops about Illinois' groundbreaking Future Energy Jobs Act to downstate Illinois communities who have experienced significant job loss associated with reduced production of coal, and closures of coal mines and coal plants.

 - Co-Founded the Community Futures Initiative, a group of advocates and front-line communities working for a coal severance tax in Illinois.
 Monies from this fund were planned to go back to communities struggling to diversify their economies and break free from their dependence on coal.
-This initiative was stalled with the promise of continued support for Illinois coal after the 2016 election.
+Although gaining momentum, this initiative was stalled with the 2016 promise by the Trump Administration to provide continued support for coal.

 - Led delegations to West Virginia and central and southern Illinois to expose the impacts of coal mining (including mountaintop removal mining), burning, and disposal of waste.
 These experiences transform the lives of those who join us, and motivate delegates to support coal-producing communities working to move to an economy based on clean, safe, renewable energy.